nychealth/EH-dataportal/content/data-stories/public-space-creates-health/index.md

 - <a href="https://www.nyc.gov/assets/ddc/downloads/LL12_5-Year-Accessibility-Plan_DDC.pdf"> Learn more about the five-year design and construction accessibility plan</a>.

+- <a href="https://www.nycgovparks.org/about/vital-parks/"> Learn more about Vital Parks for All, a plan to protect and support our parks so that all New Yorkers can enjoy them</a>.

 To hear more from New Yorkers about how they view public space and health, listen to recordings from the community conversations:

 <video width="100%" height="auto" controls>